 This document details the endpoints and functionalities supported for the SCIM protocol by StrongDM’s servers.
 These details cover the following:

-- The path to access the endpoint (e.g.,
+- The path to access the endpoint (for example,

 - The parameters the endpoint accepts

-- A description of what the endpoint will do when called
+- A description of what the endpoint does when called

 - Example request and response bodies